Check out these vegan-friendly restaurants in Fresno

 Burger King is testing a plant-based version of its Whopper in 59 restaurants in the St. Louis area.
-The company claims the vegan patty is as juicy and meat-like as the real thing, but with zero cholesterol.
+The company plans to roll it out to roll it out to every location by the end of the year.
+It claims the vegan patty is as juicy and meat-like as the real thing, but with zero cholesterol.
 It comes with mayonnaise, so vegans will have to modify it, but the bun is vegan.

 Carl’s Jr. has made its Beyond Famous Star burger a regular part of its menu.
 It has a Beyond Meat patty, made from peas, beans and rice protein.
 Beets give it a reddish color and it tastes like meat, at least compared to other fake meat products.
 It comes with mayonnaise and cheese, though it can be ordered without.
 Note that Carl’s Jr. says its burgers are assembled in kitchens that also prepare meat, so it is not certified vegan.